EMPTY FRIDGE OR OVERFLOWING GARBAGE CAN?

 From garbage can to fridge

-We believe that embracing the ever more defining reality of climate change and resource constraints as our context, rather than our burden, helps those decision-makers see and measure true value propositions.
-This will benefit them, whether they are a household, a company, a city or a country.
-And it is also beneficial for humanity.
+This is what I believe: embracing the ever more defining reality of climate change and resource constraints as our context, rather than our burden, helps decision-makers see and measure true value propositions.
+This will benefit them as they will see their risks and opportunities more clearly.
+Therefore, they can respond meaningfully.
+This is true whether they are a household, a company, a city or a country.
+And the decisions they will take will also beneficial for humanity.

 The great misconception